Richard Gigger Jr.

-Richard Gigger, Jr. (July 6, 1929 – November 13, 2016), was an American band director, musician, educator and United States Army senior non-commissioned officer whose band and drill teams hold the record for the most victories -- thirteen, eleven of which were consecutive -- in the Los Angeles Unified School District Annual Band and Drill Team Championships from 1987-1999.
+Richard Gigger Jr. (July 6, 1929 – November 13, 2016), was an American band director, musician, educator and United States Army senior non-commissioned officer whose band and drill teams hold the record for the most victories—thirteen, eleven of which were consecutive—in the Los Angeles Unified School District Annual Band and Drill Team Championships from 1987 to 1999.
 Gigger was renowned for his devotion to all aspects of his students' lives, including that they continue on to college.
 Many have gone on to positions of prominence in education and civic leadership and credit him with inspiring them to achieve and excel.

 Biography

-Richard Gigger, Jr. was born on July 6, 1929 in East St. Louis, Illinois.
+Richard Gigger Jr. was born on July 6, 1929, in East St. Louis, Illinois.
 In 1946 at the age of 16 he enlisted in the United States Army and was sent overseas to Europe.
 Though without musical background, he started to learn the saxophone and became so interested in music that a few months later, when the Army announced a need for bandsmen, he requested transfer and was sent to the U.S. Army Band School in Munich.
 There he was taught clarinet and saxophone.
-Subsequently he was sent for further musical study to Dachau, the site of a former concentration camp, where he was given courses in clarinet and as bandsmen and bandmaster.
+Subsequently, he was sent for further musical study to Dachau, the site of a former concentration camp, where he was given courses in clarinet and as bandsmen and bandmaster.

 In 1953 Sgt.
 Gigger was stationed at Fort Irwin National Training Center in California as bandleader of the 433rd Army Band.
 While there he participated in several U.S. Army above-ground nuclear tests, including Desert Rock Exercises held at the Nevada Test Site in 1955.
 These tests were “designed to familiarize military personnel with the effects of atomic weapons".
 Soldiers were placed in various locations during the explosions, and bands were there to play music.
 Soldiers witnessing the explosion were not provided with protective equipment.
 “After [the band] finished playing, they were told to get into a trench behind them, bend down and cover their eyes.”
 Only posthumously, more than a half-century later, was his widow awarded compensation for fatal radiation injuries he suffered as an Atomic veteran.

 In 1955 Gigger served at Fort Dix where he was a member of the Fort Dix TV Band, which had been formed for weekly TV performances.
 The band appeared on WFIL-TV Philadelphia, the Army's weekly "GET SET GO" show and on The Ed Sullivan Show.
 Gigger then returned to Germany in 1957 and toured with the 84th Army band in their public relations jazz tour program.